ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly clear.
-Low around 14, with temperatures rising to around 16 overnight.
-West wind 3 to 12 mph, with gusts as high as
+         <h3>Tonight</h3>Mostly clear, with a low around 12.
+West northwest wind 5 to 8 mph, with gusts as high as 20 mph.<br></div>
-         21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>A chance of snow showers after noon.
+         <h3>Sunday</h3>A chance of snow showers between noon and 3pm.
 Mostly sunny, with a high near 31.
-Southwest wind 3 to 13 mph, with gusts as high as
+Southwest wind 3 to 15 mph, with gusts as
-         22 mph.<br></div>
+         high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>Partly cloudy.
-Low around 15, with temperatures rising to around 18 overnight.
-West wind around 13 mph, with gusts as high
+Low around 15, with temperatures rising to around 19 overnight.
+West wind around 14 mph, with gusts as high
          as 22 mph.<br></div>
    </p>
    <p>